Graph-Coarsening Approach for the Capacitated Vehicle Routing Problem with Time Windows: Computational Experiments

 \subsubsection{Performance Metrics}

-To evaluate the quality of a solution, we primarily focused on four key metrics, which are calculated on the final, inflated routes on the original, uncoarsened graph: \begin{itemize} \item \textbf{Total Distance:} The sum of all travel distances for all vehicles in the solution. \item \textbf{Number of Vehicles:} The total number of vehicles required to service all customers. \item \textbf{Total Route Duration:} This is a spatio-temporal metric.
-It's the total time vehicles spend on their routes, from the moment they leave the depot until they return.
-It includes three components for each customer stop: \begin{itemize} \item Travel Time: The time spent driving from the previous stop to the current one.
-This is directly related to the distance $\tau$.

-\item Waiting Time: The time a vehicle must wait at a customer's location if it arrives before the customer's "ready time" or time window $e$.

-\item Service Time: The time spent at the customer location to unload or perform the required service $s$. \end{itemize} \item \textbf{Feasibility:} A boolean metric indicating whether the solution is free of capacity and time window violations.
+All metrics are computed on the final, inflated routes evaluated against the original uncoarsened graph: \begin{itemize} \item \textbf{Total Distance:} The sum of all travel distances for all vehicles in the solution. \item \textbf{Number of Vehicles:} The total number of vehicles required to service all customers. \item \textbf{Total Route Duration:} A spatio-temporal metric representing the total time vehicles spend on their routes from depot departure to return.
+It comprises three components per customer stop: \begin{itemize} \item \textit{Travel Time:} Time spent driving from the previous stop, proportional to distance $\tau$. \item \textit{Waiting Time:} Time a vehicle waits if it arrives before a customer's ready time $e$. \item \textit{Service Time:} Time spent at the customer location, $s$. \end{itemize} \item \textbf{Feasibility:} A boolean flag indicating that the solution is free of capacity and time-window violations. \item \textbf{Validity:} A boolean flag specific to the quantum tier, indicating that the total demand served by a quantum solution equals the total demand served by the OR-Tools reference solution on the same sub-instance.
+Validity confirms that the QUBO encoding covers all customers correctly, independent of route quality.
+See Section~\ref{sec:ortools_ref} for the construction of this reference. \item \textbf{Scalability Extension:} The ability to solve instances with $N > N_{\max}$. \end{itemize}